 In the last step, you’ve decided on the best supplier for your product, so now you can place your first full order.
-We recommend that you order enough product for at least a two-month run of inventory (or, at least enough to cover your lead time)
+We recommend that you order enough product for at least a two-month run of inventory.

-Bank wire (or telegraphic transfer): This method is the riskiest since you make a payment directly to the supplier’s bank account before you receive your order.
+- Bank wire (or telegraphic transfer): This method is the riskiest since you pay directly to the supplier’s bank account before receiving your order.
 Of the other methods, this requires the least amount of fees.
-Manufacturers usually prefer these kinds of payments, but we would recommend using a different option, especially when forming a new supplier relationship.
+Manufacturers usually prefer these kinds of payments, but we recommend using a different option, especially when forming a new supplier relationship.

-Credit card/PayPal: This is a more reliable and secure payment method, but requires more fees.
-Because of the security involved and ability to cancel a payment, many Amazon sellers prefer this method.
-However, due to fees, some manufacturers will not accept these for a large order.
+- Credit card/PayPal: This is a more reliable and secure payment method, but it comes with additional fees.
+Because of the security involved and the ability to cancel a payment, many who sell on Amazon prefer this method.
+However, due to fees, some manufacturers will not accept these for large orders.

-Escrow service: Alibaba provides this payment option, which is essentially a combination of the previous two.
-Your payment is sent to the supplier, but it’s held by Alibaba until your confirm the receipt of your product.
-This is a great middle ground; try to find a manufacturer who is willing to accept Alibaba pay or similar, which protects you and them.
+- Escrow service: Alibaba provides this payment option, essentially a combination of the previous two.
+Your payment is sent to the supplier, but it’s held by Alibaba until you confirm the receipt of your product.
+This is a great middle-ground; try to find a manufacturer willing to accept Alibaba pay or similar, which protects you and them.

-At this stage, you’ll want to consider an inspection.
+Lastly, you’ll want to consider an inspection.
 You can have a third-party inspection company check over your inventory to make sure it’s up to your standards, either in the country of origin or in the United States.
 Alibaba has an inspection directory to help you find an affordable provider in the origin country.
-We’d recommend an inspection on your first order, followed by inspections every few orders after that to ensure the highest quality.
+We recommend an inspection on your first order, with inspections every few orders after that to ensure the highest quality.

 7. Optimize Your Listing